 Breaking down the silos

-Another advantage of chatbot technology is that they can help break down the silos that are often to be found within big companies.
-The companies consist of departments of sales, marketing, communication, IT, etc. But the customers see the company as one big unit and in a situation where they are in direct contact with customer service, they will have questions that relate to different departments.
+Another advantage of chatbot technology is that they can help break down the silos that are often found within big companies.
+The companies consist of departments of sales, marketing, communication, IT, etc. However, the customers see the company as one big unit, and in a situation where they are in direct contact with customer service, they have questions that relate to different departments.
 In that case, the company often redirects the customer to the various departments to provide answers to the respective questions.